ajsmth/rn-tools/packages/navigation/docs/navigation.md

 Root component and client for the `@rn-tools/navigation` system.

-`Navigation` provides context for `Stack` and `Tabs`, and now also mounts sheet support internally so you can present sheets directly from the navigation client.
+`Navigation` provides context for `Stack` and `Tabs`, and also mounts sheets + notifications support internally so you can present both from the navigation client.

 ## Setup